Health and Travel Alerts Learn More Left arrow

 Deraliye

-Another restaurant recognized by Michelin, Deraliye offers a fusion of Turkish and Central Asian cuisine.
+Another restaurant recognized by Michelin, Deraliye offers a fusion of Central Asian and Turkish cuisine.
 The beautiful interior is worth a visit in itself and the service is exquisite.

 Dishes such as lamb stewed with damsons and goose kebab are rich in flavor.
 The restaurant (which is close to the Hagia Sophia) also runs short cooking classes every day.